mshanGithub/msbotframework/specs/SdkPipelinesList.md

 # Bot Framework SDK Pipelines List
 Below is a list of pipelines and their .yml files for building and publishing the SDK products.
+The list is grouped by project, builds/releases, product, and build name.

 For an overview, see the [Bot Framework SDK Product Pipelines Overview](BotFrameworkSdkPipelinesOverview.md) document.